kabaddiPy/kabaddiPy/README.md

   Made with ❤️ for Kabaddi enthusiasts and data analysts
 </p>

-Remember to star this repository if you find it helpful!
+Please star this repository if you found it helpful!
 Your support is greatly appreciated.